Gettier problem: Lehrer–Paxson's defeasibility condition

 Keith Lehrer and Thomas Paxson (1969) proposed another response, by adding a defeasibility condition to the JTB analysis.
-On their account, knowledge is undefeated justified true belief — which is to say that a justified true belief counts as knowledge if and only if it is also the case that there is no further truth that, had the subject known it, would have defeated her present justification for the belief.
+On their account, knowledge is undefeated justified true belief—which is to say that a justified true belief counts as knowledge if and only if it is also the case that there is no further truth that, had the subject known it, would have defeated their present justification for the belief.
 (Thus, for example, Smith's justification for believing that the person who will get the job has ten coins in his pocket is his justified belief that Jones will get the job, combined with his justified belief that Jones has ten coins in his pocket.
 But if Smith had known the truth that Jones will not get the job, that would have defeated the justification for his belief.)

 Pragmatism

-Pragmatism was developed as a philosophical doctrine by C.S.Peirce and William James (1842–1910).
+Pragmatism was developed as a philosophical doctrine by C.S.
+Peirce and William James (1842–1910).
 In Peirce's view, the truth is nominally defined as a sign's correspondence to its object and pragmatically defined as the ideal final opinion to which sufficient investigation would lead sooner or later.
 James' epistemological model of truth was that which works in the way of belief, and a belief was true if in the long run it worked for all of us, and guided us expeditiously through our semihospitable world.
 Peirce argued that metaphysics could be cleaned up by a pragmatic approach.

 Consider what effects that might conceivably have practical bearings you conceive the objects of your conception to have.
 Then, your conception of those effects is the whole of your conception of the object.

 From a pragmatic viewpoint of the kind often ascribed to James, defining on a particular occasion whether a particular belief can rightly be said to be both true and justified is seen as no more than an exercise in pedantry, but being able to discern whether that belief led to fruitful outcomes is a fruitful enterprise.
 Peirce emphasized fallibilism, considered the assertion of absolute certainty a barrier to inquiry, and in 1901 defined truth as follows: "Truth is that concordance of an abstract statement with the ideal limit towards which endless investigation would tend to bring scientific belief, which concordance the abstract statement may possess by virtue of the confession of its inaccuracy and one-sidedness, and this confession is an essential ingredient of truth."
 In other words, any unqualified assertion is likely to be at least a little wrong or, if right, still right for not entirely the right reasons.
-Therefore one is more veracious by being Socratic, including recognition of one's own ignorance and knowing one may be proved wrong.
+Therefore, one is more veracious by being Socratic, including recognition of one's own ignorance and knowing one may be proved wrong.
 This is the case, even though in practical matters one sometimes must act, if one is to act at all, with a decision and complete confidence.